Ankylosing Spondylitis (AS)

 Anyone can get AS, although it affects more men than women.
 Symptoms usually appear in people between the ages of 17 and 45.
 Ankylosing spondylitis has a genetic link and may run in families.

 What causes ankylosing spondylitis (AS)?

-What are the signs and symptoms of ankylosing spondylitis (AS)?
+What are the symptoms of ankylosing spondylitis (AS)?